bensonkitia/thevariant.net/content/about.md

 ### RSS

-You'll be able to follow an RSS feed for the The Variant in the near future.
+You can add The Variant's RSS Feed to your RSS reader by [clicking here](/index.xml)

+or manually adding the link: <https://thevariant.net/index.xml>

 ## Contact